Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 3. Bring to a gentle boil, then reduce to lowest simmer

-4. Cover partially and simmer for 30-45 minutes, maintaining a low, steady simmer
+4. Cover partially and simmer for 30 to 45 minutes, maintaining a low, steady simmer

 5. Strain through a fine mesh strainer, pressing gently on the roots

-6. Drink warm, 1-2 cups daily, preferably between meals
+6. Drink warm, 1 to 2 cups daily, preferably between meals

-Note: The same roots can be simmered a second time for 20-30 minutes to extract remaining compounds, producing a lighter but still therapeutic tea.
+Note: The same roots can be simmered a second time for 20 to 30 minutes to extract remaining compounds, producing a lighter but still therapeutic tea.

 Immune-Building Bone Broth